 What appear to be a-la-carte service costs are really resort fees in disguise

-On August 18, 2021, the Wall Street Journal profiled the fourth-largest hotel group in the country.
+The Wall Street Journal recently profiled the fourth-largest hotel group in the country.
 MCR hotels were touted for charging guests for individual hotel amenities.
 The main hotel profiled in the piece is the MCR’s TWA Hotel at New York City’s JFK International Airport.

 Swim with us for only $50/day.